 Here is the deep maroon one nestled under taller border planting.

-And here are some more vibrant leaf colours sold by an online plant store, with more interesting information on each.
+There are some vibrant leaf coloured varieties of heuchera.
 I'm particularly fond of the heuchera 'Lime Marmalade' and another called heuchera 'Key Lime Pie' for their wonderful zingy lime green foliage.

 Heuchera are classed as semi-evergreen perennials and so their leaves will stay around for much of the year.
 Their bold form and colour are their main attraction rather than the flowers they produce, although the traditional heuchera has rather uninspiring foliage with beautiful, deep coral pink spires.